Oil Storage Regulations for Commercial and Domestic Tanks, Drums and Bowsers

 What are the advantages of metal tanks?

-• Sturdy – able to withstand more impact when onsite and reduces the chance of theft
+- Sturdy – able to withstand more impact when onsite and reduces the chance of theft

-• Non-porous – it will not absorb the fuel enabling it to be recycled more easily
+- Non-porous – it will not absorb the fuel, enabling it to be recycled more easily

 What are the disadvantages of metal tanks?

-• Heavy – More challenging and expensive to install and transport
+- Heavy – More challenging and expensive to install and transport

-• Maintenance – It will corrode over time if not regularly maintained
+- Maintenance – It will corrode over time if not regularly maintained

-Maintaining your fuel / oil tank’s safety
+Maintaining your fuel and oil tanks safety

 We recommend that you check your fuel tank at least fortnightly to detect any early signs of contamination, such as diesel bug.
 You are looking out for any signs of corrosion and wear and tear, and also any sudden reductions in the level of your fuel, which might indicate a leaking heating oil tank.
 Identifying problems early on will reduce the likelihood of hefty costs.

 It is also important to use a trusted and professional company to carry out an industrial tank inspection at least once a year.
-Unfortunately, the human eye does not have X-ray vision built-in, so it is extremely difficult to detect all levels of contamination.
+Unfortunately, the human eye does not have X-ray vision built in, so it is extremely difficult to detect all levels of contamination.

 Crown Oil fuel tanks